Asfandyar-Khan/LaunchCode/index.md

 - 🎓 [Lectures](LaunchCodeLectures/)
 - 📚 [Homework Assignments](LaunchCodeHomeworks/)
 - 📚 [Project Ideas](ProjectIdeas.docx)

-Feel free to explore the content and reach out if you have any questions!
+Feel free to explore the content and reach out to me at asfandkhan440@gmail.com if you have any questions!

 ---